bih/spotify-ruby/docs/documentation/contributing/index.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.
 ```

+As a general rule of thumb, we always preference backwards compatibility as much as possible.
+It helps us achieve our [🌈 Delightful for Developers](https://github.com/bih/spotify-ruby#introduction) objective for this SDK.

 ### Configuration

 In our project, we have the core files in the root folder `/`: